 The leaves on every plant in the garden began to rustle and the wisteria turned their curved petals in her direction.
 Jane walked to the end of the flagstone path, set the shallow vessel under the archway.
 Keeping her eyes from the container she whisked the cloth away so the blossoms nosing around the edges of the basin could get to the contents.
 Then she turned and went to rejoin her mother.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AngflaWrite a Review